MaterializeInc/materialize/doc/user/content/cloud/administer-workspace.md

   main:
     parent: "cloud"
     weight:
+aliases:
+  - edit-deployments
 ---

 {{< cloud-notice >}}

 Administrative users can set up shared workspaces and add and remove other users.

+To change a deployment name or size, click on the dots menu and select **Edit**.

-To make changes to a workspace, click on the profile icon in the top navbar and select **Settings**.
+To add users or remove users, click on the profile icon in the top navbar and select **Settings**.